mwittig/thing-it-node/README.md

 You will see something like

-which means that your **thing-it-node** server has started properly, found its configuration but determined that your Arduino Board is not configured properly.
+which means that your **thing-it-node** server has started properly, found its configuration but determined that your Arduino Board is not configured yet.
 Hence,

 * connect your Arduino Board via USB,
-* connect Relay R1 to Pin and Relay R2 to Pin.
+* connect the LEDs to Pin 12 and 13.
-* connect Button B1 to Pin and Button B2 to Pin.
+* connect the Buttons to Pin and .
 * connect the LDR to Pin

 Restart the **thing-it-node** server.
 The server output should now look like